“Collaboration is key to success, so we value and encourage your questions. Ask away!”

 Do you direct bill my insurance company?

 If you have complete and up-to-date insurance information for our team, we can help you set up direct billing.
-We do require you to pay for all services at the time of your appointment, but our team will electronically submit your claims direct to your insurance provider for faster payment turn around.
-Ultimately you are responsible for understanding your benefits, but we will do our best to help you where we can.
+We do require the appointment to be paid for at the time the services rendered, whether this is done through direct billing, or by you if your dental insurance company does not respond directly, or clarify the claim terms at the time of insurance submission.
+We will electronically submit your claims to your insurance provider for faster payment turn around, whether that reimbursement be to us or to you.
+Ultimately, you are responsible for understanding your benefits, but we will do our best to help you where we can.

 Will I require x-rays at each visit?